Exploring Modifications to FLRW Cosmology with General Entropy and Thermodynamics: A new Approach: second law of thermodynamics

-in Eq. (\ref{Sdd2}), the first term is positive, but two remaining terms may be negative.
-However in the universe under a phantom phase, the second term is also positive and this definitely requires that
+In Equation (\ref{Sdd2}), the first term is positive, while the remaining terms may be negative.
+In a non-phantom universe, where $\dot{H}<0$, the condition (\ref{Sdd2}) can still hold even if $\dot{w}$ becomes negative.
+In this case, we have:

-and In a non phantom universe, where $\dot{H}<0$, Condition (\ref{Sdd2}) may be established even when $\dot{w}$ becomes positive.
-This case implies

-Briefly, by using the general entropy, it is possible to satisfy both the first and second laws of thermodynamics over a broad range of EoS parameters, provided that an appropriate set of parameters is chosen.
+In summary, by using the general entropy, it is possible to satisfy both the first and second laws of thermodynamics over a broad range of equations of state (EoS) parameters, provided that an appropriate set of parameters is chosen.

-\section{the effect of $f(\rho)$ on cosmography parameters}
+\section{The Effect of $f(\rho)$ on Cosmography Parameters}

-Cosmography or kinematics parameters have been established as applicable tools to study the kinematical state of our universe.
-These parameters have been defined as follows \cite{Ivashtenko:2019aqf,Visser:2004bf}
+Cosmography, or kinematics parameters, have proven to be useful tools for studying the kinematical state of our universe.
+These parameters are defined as follows \cite{Ivashtenko:2019aqf,Visser:2004bf}:

-where $H,~q,~j,~s$ are Hubble, deceleration, jerk, snap, parameters, respectively and, superscript $(n)$ denotes the n'th derivative of a function with respect to cosmic time.
-Although, in some works, parameters with higher time derivatives, may be needed \cite{Rezaei:2020lfy}.
-According to the $H^{(n)}$, the above relations can be rewritten in the following form
+Here, $H$, $q$, $j$, and $s$ represent the Hubble, deceleration, jerk, and snap parameters, respectively.
+The superscript $(n)$ denotes the n'th derivative of a function with respect to cosmic time.
+In some works, higher time derivatives of parameters may also be needed \cite{Rezaei:2020lfy}.
+Using the notation $H^{(n)}$, the above relations can be rewritten as: